Titan Publishing Group: Titan Comics

 Titan Books also publishes trade paperbacks and graphic novels in the UK and United States under the imprint Titan Comics.
 The company has a backlist of over 1,000 graphic novels.
 Its titles include such licensed characters and properties as Batman, Doctor Who, Family Guy, Heroes, Nemi, Superman, Judge Dredd and other 2000 AD characters, the Vertigo comic-book title Sandman, The Simpsons, Star Wars, Tank Girl, The Real Ghostbusters, Teenage Mutant Ninja Turtles, Transformers, The Walking Dead, Life Is Strange, Roy of the Rovers, Dan Dare, WWE Heroes, World of Warcraft and Bloodborne.
 In addition to licensed titles, Titan Comics also publishes creator-owned series, such as Bloodthirsty: One Nation Under Water (2015–2016) and Man Plus (2015–2016).

+In 2010, Titan acquired the American hardboiled fiction imprint Hard Case Crime, and since that time has released a number of comics and graphic novels under the Hard Case Crime brand.
+Heroic Signatures gave Titan the license to publish new titles featuring Conan the Barbarian in 2022.
 As of 2021, Titan Comics' publishing directors are Ricky Claydon and John Dziewiatkowski.

-In 2016, Titan acquired the American hardboiled fiction imprint Hard Case Crime, and since that time has released a number of comics and graphic novels under the Hard Case Crime brand.
-Heroic Signatures gave Titan the license to publish new titles featuring Conan the Barbarian in 2022.